A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Path-following controller

-Hence, it is an LMI feasibility problem to find a linear state-feedback controller that satisfies condition~\eqref{j1:eq:lyap} in Theorem~\ref{j1:T3}.
-If $Q_i$ and $Y_i$ are feasible solutions to~\eqref{j1:eq:matrixineq_convex}, the quadratic Lyapunov function is $V_i(\tilde x) = \tilde x^T Q_i^{-1}\tilde x$ and the linear state-feedback controller is $\tilde \kappa = Y_iQ_i^{-1}\tilde x_e$.
-The feedback control design is performed separately for each motion primitives $m_i\in \pazocal P$, where the feedback controller $\tilde \kappa = K_i \tilde x_e$ and the corresponding Lyapunov function $V_i(\tilde x_e)=\tilde x_e^TS_i\tilde x_e$ are dedicated for motion primitive $m_i\in\pazocal P$.
-If a common quadratic Lyapunov function exists that satisfies~\eqref{j1:eq:matrixineq_convex} $\forall m_i \in \pazocal P$ (\textit{i.e.}, $Q_i=Q$, but $Y_i$ can vary), then the path-following error is guaranteed to exponentially decay towards zero under an arbitrary sequence of motion primitives~\cite{boyd1994linear,decarlo2000perspectives}.
-This is however not possible for underactuated vehicles, where the Jacobian linearization takes on the form in~\eqref{j1:eq:lin_sys}.
+where $\kappa_r(\tilde s)$ is the feedforward computed by the lattice planner.
+Note that if a common quadratic Lyapunov function exists that satisfies~\eqref{j1:eq:matrixineq_convex} $\forall m_i \in \pazocal P$ (\textit{i.e.}, $Q_i=Q$, but $Y_i$ can vary), then the path-following error is guaranteed to exponentially decay towards zero under an arbitrary sequence of motion primitives~\cite{boyd1994linear,decarlo2000perspectives}.
+This is however not possible since the path-following error model~\eqref{j1:eq:error_model_hybrid} is underactuated\footnote{Here, a system is defined underactuated if the number of control signals is strictly less than the dimension of its configuration space~\cite{CascadeNtrailernonmin}.} and the Jacobian linearization takes on the form in~\eqref{j1:eq:lin_sys}. \begin{theorem}[\cite{LjungqvistACC2018}] Consider the switched linear system